Asthma attacks kill 3 people in the UK each day. But many of these deaths could be avoided.

 If you think you're having an asthma attack, you should:

-- Take 1 puff of your reliever inhaler (usually blue) every 30 to 60 seconds, up to a maximum of 10 puffs.
+- Take one puff of your reliever inhaler (usually blue) every 30 to 60 seconds up to 10 puffs.

-- If the ambulance has not arrived within 15 minutes, repeat step 2.
+- If the ambulance has not arrived after 10 minutes and your symptoms are not improving, repeat step 2.

 Never be frightened of calling for help in an emergency.